JenniTheDev/Microverse/README.md

   - Leaderboard will display high scores with times to beat

 * SpeedDot - A 2D game with speed dot to dot
-  - Connect the dots to make the shapes as fast as possible
+  - Connect the dots as fast as possible
-  - Shapes increase in difficulty as time goes on
+  - Number of dots increase as time goes on
   - Leaderboard will display high scores with times to beat

 * JenniSays - A 2D memory game with infinite levels